to Know About

 depicting the Houston Ship Channel are currently unavailable for viewing.

-The Public Library
+In The Public

 Gift to The Paris Public Libary

 from The Jerry Bywaters Family

 In Memory of The Artist's Parents:

-Bywaters (Honey Grove, Texas)
+Hattie Williamson Bywaters (Honey

 Porter Ashburn Bywaters, Sr. (Roxton,